 Breast cancer-related effects of eating oranges

-Oranges and tangerines and their peels contain flavonoids (hesperidin, tangeretin, naringenin, nobiletin, quercetin) that have been shown to have antiproliferative and proapoptotic effects on breast cancer cells.
+Oranges and tangerines and their peels contain flavonoids (beta-cryptoxanthin, hesperidin, naringenin, nobiletin, tangeretin) that have been shown to have antiproliferative and proapoptotic effects on breast cancer cells.
 Dietary flavonoids are also believed to aid the body's antioxidant defenses against free radicals.
 Oranges also contain limonoids, which appear to possess substantial anticancer activity.

-Citrus peel products and extracts should not be used during treatment with tamoxifen.
-This includes orange peel and tangeretin supplements, orange flavored teas, orange marmalade, dried tangerine peel (an ingredient in many Chinese dishes such as Orange Chicken), orange peel extract, and citrus oil.
 Tangeretin has been shown to interfere with the effectiveness of tamoxifen treatment.
+Citrus peel products and extracts, which can be concentrated sources of tangeretin, should not be used during treatment with tamoxifen.
+This includes orange peel and tangeretin supplements, orange flavored teas, orange marmalade, dried tangerine peel (an ingredient in many Chinese dishes such as Szechuan Orange Chicken), orange peel extract, and citrus oil.

-Hesperidin, a flavanone found in oranges, tangerines, kumquats, lemons, limes and grapefruit, has the potential to interfere with cyclophosphamide treatment.
+Hesperidin, a flavanone found in oranges, tangerines, kumquats, lemons, limes and grapefruit, has the potential to interfere with cyclophosphamide and aromatase inhibitor treatment.
 Cyclophosphamide is an alkylating agent frequently used in combination with anthracyclines ( Adriamycin, epirubicin) and/or taxanes (Taxol, Taxotere) to treat breast cancer.
 Examples of chemotherapy regimens incorporating cyclophosphamide include TEC (docetaxel, epirubicin, and cyclophosphamide), TAC (taxotere, adriamycin and cyclophosphamide), and FEC (cyclophosphamide, epirubicin and 5-fluorouracil).
-Alkylating agents strongly promote oxidation, leading to the concern that antioxidants (which, by definition, inhibit oxidation) might prevent alkylating agents from working properly.
 Hesperidin is found most abundantly in the peel, pith and membranous parts of oranges and other citrus fruits.
-Similar to tangeretin, food sources include orange tea, unfiltered orange juice, orange marmalade, and dishes that incorporate citrus peel such as Szechuan Orange Chicken.
+Food sources include orange tea, unfiltered orange juice, orange marmalade, and dishes that incorporate citrus peel.